Most Piano lessons don't work

 Reading music isn't the only way to learn piano

 What if reading music wasn't the only way to learn music?
 What if we could play to your Childs strengths?
 Would they do better?
-Would they actually enjoy piano.
+Would they actually enjoy piano?
+Would those who are good at reading music become more intelligent because they are more well rounded as a musician?

-Turns out we can and the results are pretty astounding.
+Turns out all of this is true and the results are pretty astounding.

 Reading sheet music isn't going away anytime soon.
 We still teach each of our students to read music but we emphasize its use in students who excel and are naturally suited to its development